 EMERGENCIES POLICY

 Attendance will be kept in each classroom daily and arrival/departure times recorded.
-During early AM arrival and late PM pick-up, teachers will be kept aware of children they’re responsible for, as rooms are condensed and staff leave the center.
+During early AM arrival and late PM pick-up, teachers will be kept aware of children they’re responsible for, as rooms are condensed, and staff leave the center.
 Teachers will know the names of each child and their whereabouts at all times.

 Fire and Tornado evacuation plans will be practiced monthly.
 The Director or Administrator will document dates of fire and tornado drill and checking the smoke detectors (weekly) on a form provided by the state.

 In case of an emergency that would require an evacuation, children will be evacuated by all available staff through the nearest exit.
-The attendance form and list of phone numbers for parents and emergency contacts will be taken out by the staff member designated to be “in charge” to assure that all children are accounted for and all families can be notified.
+The attendance form and list of phone numbers for parents and emergency contacts will be taken out by the staff member designated to be “in charge” to assure that all children are accounted for, and all families can be notified.
 Children will be assembled at the New Glarus Elementary School on 1420 2nd St. The Director or Administrator will call the fire department at that time and parents will be notified.
-If we are unable to return to the building following an evacuation, the children will be kept at the New Glarus Elementary School until parents or other authorized adult can be reached and come for them.
+If we are unable to return to the building following an evacuation, the children will be kept at the New Glarus Elementary School until parents or another authorized adult can be reached and come for them.

-In the event of a tornado warning, the children will be taken to either the main hallway or the storage room off of activity room by all available staff members.
-Blankets, a portable radio and flashlight, with extra batteries for both, are kept in the tornado shelter area at all times.
+In the event of a tornado warning, the children will be taken to either the main hallway or the storage room off of the activity room by all available staff members.
+Blankets, a portable radio, and flashlight, with extra batteries for both, are kept in the tornado shelter area at all times.
 The attendance form and emergency contact information will be brought along by the staff member designated to be “in charge”.
 Staff will engage the children in activities until we are assured by the authorities that the danger has passed.

 In the event of a lost child, staff will check all areas of the center.
 If the child cannot be found, the child's parents and/or emergency contact and the police will be immediately notified.